phil-gab99/IFT2015-Devoir1/README.md

 ## Running the application

-This application uses a third-party library which can be found [here](https://github.com/stleary/JSON-java).
-It will be necessary to have a **lib** directory inside which there will be the *json-java.jar* file which this application depends upon.
-It can be run from the command line/terminal using the command:
+This application can be run from the command line/terminal using the command:
 ```
 java -jar lindenmayer.jar file.json iterations
 ```